The CRISC Campus

 Check that you have the relevant three years of work experience to qualify.

-Register and book your June or December exam direct with ISACA.
+Register and schedule your exam direct with ISACA.

 Purchase the official ISACA study guides and textbooks.

 Plan a self-study programme that covers all the key knowledge domains.